aritra71/aritra71/README.md

 </p>
 <h3 align="center">I'm Aritra Sarkar, a dedicated software engineer with expertise in software development, committed to crafting innovative and impactful solutions</h3>

-- 🚀 Love to learn new technologies
+- 🚀 Love to learn new technologies!!

-- 👨‍💻 Experienced in building both frontend and backend systems
+- 👨‍💻 Experienced in building both frontend and backend systems.

 - 📫 How to reach me **aritrasarkar.dev@gmail.com**